-- 4. Important fibres: Origin and uses of important fibres (Cotton, Jute) - 5.
-Cultivation and uses: Origin, Cultivation and uses of Cereals (wheat, rice), Sugarcane, Potato, Oil vielding plants (Groundnut, mustard, sunflower).
+- 4. Important fibers: Origin and uses of important fibers (Cotton, Jute) - 5.
+Cultivation and uses: Origin, Cultivation, and uses of Cereals (wheat, rice), Sugarcane, Potato, Oil yielding plants (Groundnut, mustard, sunflower).

-- 6. General account of important medicinal plants: Aconite, Cinchona, Belladonna, Digitalis, Glycyrrhiza, Rauvolfia, Papaver, Vasaka, Aloe and Ginseng. - 7.
-Brief account of major medicinal plants: Amla, Neem, Arjun, Harad, Bahera, Isabgol, Ashwagandha, Bhringraj and Senna.
+- 6. General account of important medicinal plants: Aconite, Cinchona, Belladonna, Digitalis, Glycyrrhiza, Rauvolfia, Papaver, Vasaka, Aloe, and Ginseng. - 7.
+Brief account of major medicinal plants: Amla, Neem, Arjun, Harad, Bahera, Isabgol, Ashwagandha, Bhringraj, and Senna.

 - 8. Beverage plants: Source and general account of Tea and coffee. - 9.
 Gums: Important commercial gums and their uses. - 10.
-General account of important timber and dye yielding plants.
+General account of important timber and dye-yielding plants.

-- 1. Cobley, L.S. and Steele, W.M., 1976, An Introduction to the Botany of Tropical Crops (2nd Ed.), Longmans, London. - 2.
-Hancock, J.F., 2004, Plant Evolution and the origin of crop species (2nd Edition) CABI Publishing, Cambridge, MA, USA. - 3.
-Hill, A.F., 1952, Economic Botany (2nd Ed.), McGraw Hill, New York. - 4.
-Kochar, S.I., 1981, Economic Botany in the Tropics, Macmillan India Ltd., New Delhi. - 5.
-SambaMurthy, A.V.S. and Subrahmanyam, N.S., 1989, A Text Book of Economic Botany, Wiley Eastern Ltd., Delhi. - 6.
-Simmonds, N.W., 1976, Evolution of Crop Plants, Longman, London, New York. - 7.
-Simpson B.B. and Ogorzaly M.C., 2001, Economic Botany: Plants of our world (3rd ed.), McGraw Hill, New York, USA.
+- 1. Cobley, L.S. and Steele, W.M., 1976, An Introduction to the Botany of Tropical Crops - 2.
+(2nd Ed.), Longmans, London. - 3.
+Hancock, J.F., 2004, Plant Evolution and the origin of crop species (2nd Edition) CABI Publishing, Cambridge, MA, USA. - 4.
+Hill, A.F., 1952, Economic Botany (2nd Ed.), McGraw Hill, New York. - 5.
+Kochar, S.I., 1981, Economic Botany in the Tropics, Macmillan India Ltd., New Delhi. - 6.
+SambaMurthy, A.V.S. and Subrahmanyam, N.S., 1989, A Text Book of Economic Botany, Wiley Eastern Ltd., Delhi. - 7.
+Simmonds, N.W., 1976, Evolution of Crop Plants, Longman, London, New York. - 8.
+Simpson B.B. and Ogorzaly M.C., 2001, Economic Botany: Plants of our world (3rd ed.),McGraw Hill, New York, USA.

-MSc/BOT/2/CC6 - Biology and Diversity of Pteridophytes and Gymnosperms
+MSc/BOT/2/CC6 - Plant Anatomy and Diversity of Gymnosperms

-Course Objective: The aim of this course is to familiarize the students the classification of both Pteridophytes and Gymnosperms, comparative study of morphological and reproductive characters of Pteridophytes, brief study on family level.
+Course Objective: The aim of this course is to familiarize the students with the classification of Gymnosperms, a comparative study of morphological and reproductivegymnosperms and higher plants, and a brief study on the family level.

-Course Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 To enhance the students' ability to perform and comparative demonstrate the difference between Pteridophytes and Gymnosperms.
-CO2 Demonstrate an understanding of comparative morphology and reproduction of various Pteridophytes.
+Course Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 To describe meristems, root and shoot apices, tissues and tissue systems, and leaf ontogeny.
+CO2 To distinguish anomalous secondary growth.
 CO3 Enlist the different modern methods of propagation of gymnosperms.
-CO4 Reproductive mechanism during course of evolution of Pteridophytes and Gymnosperms.
+CO4 The student develops a basic understanding of importance, characteristics, anatomy, and reproduction.

 Note for the paper setter: The question paper will consist of nine questions in all.
-First question will be compulsory and will consist of five short questions of 2 marks each covering the whole syllabus.
+The first question will be compulsory and will consist of five short questions of 2 marks each covering the whole syllabus.
 In addition, eight more questions will be set unit-wise comprising of two questions from each of the four units.
 The candidates are required to attempt four more questions of 15 marks each selecting at least one question from each unit.